Ted Ngoy: Biography

 Ted Ngoy was born in the Cambodian village of Sisophon near the country's border with Thailand to a Chinese immigrant family.
 His father left him when he was 5 years old and was left to be raised alone by his single mother, who was from Shantou, Guangdong.
 Ngoy's mother did not speak Khmer, which meant they struggled to get by.

 Early life in Cambodia

 In 1967, Ngoy was sent by his mother to study in the capital, Phnom Penh, where he met and married Suganthini Khoeun, the daughter of a high-ranking government official.
 Ngoy worked at various jobs, including as a travel agent and tour guide, before joining the military in 1970.
 Through the maneuvering of his brother-in-law, chief of police and briefly future president of Cambodia, Sak Sutsakhan, Ngoy was promoted to the rank of major and appointed military attache at Cambodia's embassy in Thailand.
-In 1975, Ngoy fled the Khmer Rouge with his wife and three children to Camp Pendleton.
+In 1975, Ngoy fled the Khmer Rouge with his wife and three children and came via the U.S. Refugee Admissions Program to Camp Pendleton.